ProgSoc/RustWorkshop2025/README.md

 ## After the Workshop

-As per **Option 1**, the Rust package that this repository contains is capable of running as-is.
+As per **Option 1**, the Rust package that this repository contains is capable of running as-is (that is, after the necessary crates have been imported).

 To test out different parts of the workshop code, change the `part` variable to see different snapshots of the content in action.
 Keep it an integer from 1 to 5 though.